 I.

 The defendant contends that the evidence is insufficient to support the jury verdicts as to the element of identification.
 He states that substantial evidence was presented to show that defendant was not at the scene of the crimes when they were committed.
-He also states that the testimony of Berry Thompson, an eye-witness victim, was substantially weakened by prior inability to testify, by prior inconsistent identification and by discrepancies between previous descriptions and the defendant.
+He also states that the testimony of Berry Thompson, an eye witness victim, was substantially weakened by prior inability to testify, by prior inconsistent identification and by discrepancies between previous descriptions and the defendant.

 Here, the evidence of identification was sufficient to support the jury verdicts on the issue of identification.
-An eye-witness and victim of the crime positively identified the defendant in court.
+An eye witness and victim of the crime positively identified the defendant in court.
 Previous descriptions of the perpetrator were similar to descriptions given of the defendant shortly after the crime.
 For example, both the defendant and the perpetrator were wearing parka coats on the day of the crime and both were said to have mustaches on that day.
 In addition, one witness saw the defendant with a gun and a bag of money approximately at the time and in the area of the crime.
-The defendant told her that "he made them lay down on the floor" and "shot them in the head."
-The eye-witness's in-court identification was further supported by a previous photograph and line-up identification.
-The record reflects no major discrepancies between *1003 the witness's prior descriptions and the defendant.
+The defendant told her that “he made them lay down on the floor” and “shot them in the head.”
+The eye witness’s in-court identification was further supported by a previous photograph and lineup identification.
+The record reflects no major discrepancies between the witness’s prior descriptions and the defendant.
 The fact that the witness made identifications of other photographs as looking like the man was available to the jury and could be weighed by them.
 It does not render the identification testimony insufficient as a matter of law.

 II.